 Irritable bowel syndrome, as any syndrome, is a constellation of symptoms that vary greatly between individuals, making it difficult to diagnose.
 Often individuals will suffer from chronic reoccurring abdominal discomfort or pain, bouts of diarrhea and/or constipation, changes in frequency and form of stool, bloating and gas, even changes in appetite.
 These symptoms indicate an underlying inflammatory disorder causing the gut to not functioning normally and individuals may not be properly absorbing nutrients from their food.
 Unlike IBD, IBS does not have a clear cause and does not result in significant intestinal damage.
 While the cause is unknown, some risk factors have been identified.
 Stress, diet, bathroom habits, and food sensitivities are all linked with development or worsening of gastrointestinal symptoms.
-This has created an estimated $21billion dollar a year industry related to understanding, preventing, managing, and curing these unpleasant symptoms.
+This has created an estimated $21 billion per year industry related to understanding, preventing, managing, and curing these unpleasant symptoms.
 Traditionally treatment targeted alleviating the symptoms of diarrhea and constipation, while risk factors were not addressed.
 Due to the unique and cyclic nature of the onset of IBS symptoms it is important to understand triggers for episodes- from stress to specific foods.
 That being said the majority of individuals suffering from IBS can benefit from the following approaches:

 - Food trigger avoidance diets

 - Increased consumption of water and fibre

 - Supplements that strengthen the good gut bacteria.